Cultivating Forgiveness for your Spouse in Your Marriage

 Forgiving small

 When I practice forgiving the little things, it becomes easier to forgive the bigger things.
-And that’s important for marriage.
+And that’s important for a happy marriage.
+I believe the grace of God helps me to forgive as He commands me to do.

 When we hold onto our hurts they compound over time.
-And that compounding hardens our heart for our husband.
+That compounding hardens our heart toward our husband.
+The healthy marital relationship can’t be built on a hard heart.
+We need to be tender toward each other so our love can grow.

-So choose to forgive today.
+So make a deliberate decision to forgive today.
 Even if it’s just one small thing.
+A successful marriage is built on taking small steps of forgiving every day, even the insignificant things.

-In this way you are beginning to water your marriage with forgiveness. 💦
+In this way you are beginning to water your marriage with the power of forgiveness. 💦

 Shop King Arthur Baking for all your baking needs!